rackerlabs/design-system/_component_design/checkboxes.md

 ### Enabled

-A user can select or de-select a checkbox in the enabled state.
+A user can select or deselect a checkbox in the enabled state.

-See [focus states]({{site.baseURL}}/style/focus-states.html), for guidance in constructing in focus checkboxes in an enabled state.
+See [focus states]({{site.baseURL}}/style/focus-states.html) for guidance in constructing focused checkboxes in an enabled state.

 {% endcolumn %}